Before you start

 7. The key risks you need to be aware of

-We want to help you make a confident and informed decision by highlighting some key risks for customers drawing from their Income Release plan.
+We want to help you make a confident and informed decision by highlighting some key risks for customers withdrawing from their Income Release plan.
 These could impact on your financial wellbeing and retirement.

 Do you expect to use the money you take from your pension to help provide you with an income in retirement?